 What are you waiting for?
 Stand on your desk, sound your barbaric yawp o’er the rooftops of the world, and click the link to start learning.
 Maybe we’ll even throw a virtual prom for you.

-This article was written by The Packaging School’s very own Alli Kiegley, Production Coordinator, and Julie Suggs, Academic Director.
+This article was written by The Packaging School’s very own Alli Keigley, Production Coordinator, and Julie Suggs, Academic Director.